ushakrishnan/SenseiSeek/docs/FEATURES.md

 - **Fractional Roles**: The focus is on non-traditional, flexible employment models like fractional, interim, and advisory positions.
 - **Admin Oversight**: A super-user role (**Admin**) exists for platform management, user support, and data monitoring.

+Note: see `docs/ARCHITECTURE.md` for a short architectural overview and `docs/MATCHING_IMPLEMENTATION.md` for details on matching, embeddings, and the backfill/admin tooling.

+For API testing and interactive docs see `docs/SWAGGER_AUTH.md` for instructions on using the included Swagger UI and how to authenticate (cookie vs bearer token).

 ![Sensei Seek Marketing Pages](../public/assets/market2.gif)

 ---